Russian jokes: Taboo vocabulary

 The very use of obscene Russian vocabulary, called mat, can enhance the humorous effect of a joke by its emotional impact.
 Due to the somewhat different cultural attitude to obscene slang, such an effect is difficult to render in English.
 The taboo status often makes mat itself the subject of a joke.
 One typical plot goes as follows.

 A construction site expects an inspection from the higher-ups, so a foreman warns the boys to watch their tongues.
 During the inspection, a hammer is accidentally dropped from the fourth floor right on a worker's head...
 The punch line is an exceedingly polite, classy rebuke from the mouth of the injured, rather than a typically expected "#@&%$!".
 For example the injured worker might say: "Dear co-workers, could you please watch your tools a little more carefully, so as to prevent such cases and avoid work-place injuries?"
-In another variant of the joke the punch line is "Vasya, please desist in pouring molten tin over my head".

 Another series of jokes exploits the richness of the mat vocabulary, which can give a substitute to a great many words of everyday conversation.
 Other languages often use profanity in a similar way (like the English fuck, for example), but the highly synthetic grammar of Russian provides for the unambiguity and the outstandingly great number of various derivations from a single mat root.
-Emil Draitser points out that linguists explain that the linguistic properties of the Russian language rich in affixes allows for expression of a wide variety of feelings and notions using only a few core mat words:
+Emil Draitser points out that linguists explain that the linguistic properties of the Russian language rich in affixes allows for expression of a wide variety of feelings and notions using only a few core mat words.